 JW: In that sense, what has it meant for you to make art over the course of a lifetime?
 Were you aware of an end goal?

 ML: I think most of us, in our late teens and early 20s, are shaping lifelong ideals and goals.
 We ask ourselves why we want to make art and what we can bring to the world through our art.
 It seems very important to see one’s involvement in art as a lifelong venture, and to remain dedicated and idealistic.
 It’s amazing how much foresight we have, how prescient most artists are about their unique potential.
 It’s important to develop an essential grounding before becoming involved with seeking fame, glory, and commercial success, so that there is always a point of tension, something you can come back to when you lose your bearings.
 Later, I think the pursuit of external success can be good, it can be almost an ally, give us deadlines, challenge us, spur us on when we are discouraged or stuck.
 I think artists have a responsibility to share their work with the world, even if it’s uncomfortable.

 There has to be a constant curiosity, looking for a breakthrough to another level of understanding.
 As do scientists or philosophers, you share these discoveries, your trajectory, with the world.
 It’s not about you, it’s about what your work realizes for you and everyone else.
 This is your cultural contribution.
 Success should, ultimately, be about giving this contribution power and effect in the world.

-Originally published in Carla issue 6
+This interview was originally published in Carla issue 6.